-For the year ended August 31, 2021, total expenses before interest, other income and foreign exchange loss were \$6,226,968 and were comprised of: \$325,260 related to promotion and investor relations; \$93,935 related to regulatory authority and transfer agent fees; \$170,137 with respect to professional fees for legal, accounting and audit services; \$1,185,001 with respect to office, general and administrative costs; \$4,752 with respect to project generation and evaluation; \$1,368,712 with respect to non-cash share based compensation expense for stock options and restricted share units; and, \$3,079,171 related to impairment of mineral exploration property and deferred exploration expenditures related to the Rogers Creek and Mackenzie, British Columbia and Stewart Brook Gold, Nova Scotia projects.
+For the three month period ended November 30, 2021, total expenses before interest, other income and foreign exchange loss were \$1,014,404 and were comprised of: \$250,268 related to promotion and investor relations; \$36,128 related to regulatory authority and transfer agent fees; \$69,939 with respect to professional fees for legal, accounting and audit services; \$354,445 with respect to office, general and administrative costs; \$2,200 with respect to project generation and evaluation; and, \$301,424 with respect to non-cash share based compensation expense for stock options and restricted share units.

-Total expenses, before other income and expenses were \$5,267,985 higher during fiscal 2021 when compared to fiscal 2020.
-Promotion and investor relations costs were higher by \$231,856.
-Increased costs related to ongoing and new promotional campaigns to increase investor awareness, the addition of the Vice President, Investor Relations who joined the Company in January 2021 and to costs associated with redesign of the Company website.
-Regulatory and transfer agent fees were \$63,543 higher related to increased TSX-V filing fees and to costs associated with the addition of an OTC Markets listing in the United States.
-Professional fee expenses were higher by \$48,044 primarily related to higher legal costs in Peru and to higher audit and accounting costs.
-Office, general and administrative costs were significantly higher by \$715,826.
+Total expenses, before other income and expenses were \$689,344 higher during the first quarter of fiscal 2022 when compared to the same quarter in fiscal 2021.
+Promotion and investor relations costs were higher by \$194,047.
+Increased costs related to new promotional campaigns to increase investor awareness, increased attendance at industry and investor conferences and related travel, investor meetings in the UK and Europe and the addition of the Vice President, Investor Relations who joined the Company in January 2021.
+Regulatory and transfer agent fees were \$29,857 higher related primarily to costs associated with the addition of an OTC Markets listing and obtaining DTC eligibility in the United States.
+Professional fee expenses were higher by \$47,747 primarily related to higher legal costs in Peru and to higher audit and accounting costs.
+Office, general and administrative costs were higher by \$115,481.
 Several factors resulted in higher administrative costs: the senior management group was expanded with the addition of a new President and Chief Executive Officer in January 2021.
 The Company established a new corporate head office in Toronto and incurred related setup and support costs.
-Senior management time shifted from project related activities in the prior year to general administration.
 Additionally, costs for telecommunication, internet and insurance were higher due to expanded activity.
-Project generation and evaluation costs were lower by \$212,775 during fiscal 2021.
-Following the acquisition of the Jasperoide Project in mid fiscal 2020 the Company's focus has been on exploration and operations for existing projects.
-Share based compensation expenses were significantly higher by \$1,342,320 as the Company recorded non-cash charges related to both stock options granted in 2021 and to restricted share units granted during January of 2021.
-During fiscal 2021, the Company recorded impairment charges totaling \$3,079,171 related to the Rogers Creek and Mackenzie projects in British Columbia and the Stewart Brook project in Nova Scotia.
+Share based compensation expenses were \$301,424 during the first quarter of fiscal 2022 and related to non-cash charges for both stock options granted in 2021 and to restricted share units granted during January of 2021.
+No share based compensation expenses was recorded in the first quarter of fiscal 2021.